mrpagz/gendaerme/readMeFolder/README.md

   # Installation
   The following necessary dependencies must be installed to run the application properly: NPM
   # Usage
-  ​This application is used for Application is used for creating a README with less time and hussle
+  ​This application is used for creating a README with less time and hussle
   # License
   This project is license under the  license.
   # Contributing